Attorney License Information

 Professional Privilege Tax Obligations

 As professionals, attorneys are subject to the Professional Privilege Tax as required by Tenn.
 Code Ann. § 67-4-1702.
-For more information about the Professional Privilege Tax, please visit the Tennessee Department of Revenue's Frequently Asked Questions page.
+For more information about the Professional Privilege Tax, please visit the Tennessee Department of Revenue's Support Site.

 Attorneys who have been notified by the Board of Professional Responsibility, pursuant to Supreme Court Rule 9, Section 26, that they were out of compliance are required to submit an affidavit establishing compliance with the Professional Privilege Tax obligations.
 A sample affidavit is available for download.